 - Teachers looking to embrace "teachable moments" arising in the classroom

 - Event planners, Designers, Scientists, Therapists etc.

-The evening program offers a variety of theatric performances around the theme of improvisation and spontaneity on stage.
+The evening program offered a variety of theatric performances around the theme of improvisation and spontaneity on stage.

-Each night will consist of three subsequent performances within the same location.
-One ticket per night.
+Each night featured three subsequent performances within the same location.